dani8439/javascript_lessons/09-data-structures-modern-operators-and-strings/notes.md

 `console.log(p, q, r);`
 returns undefined for position 2. but can set default values, set them all to 1.
 So if no element, default value of 1.

+# Destructuring Objects

+Object destructuring, to do that we use the curly braces to destructure, because this is also how we create objects.
+All we have to do is provide variable names that exactly match property names that we want to extract from the object.

+The order of elements in an object doesn't matter.

+Very useful, especially when dealing with getting information from an API call, as it usually comes in an object.

+Destructuring is a lifesaver, lets us write a lot less code.

+What if we wanted variable names to be different than the property names?
+Still need to reference property names like before, but can then use a colon, and specify a new name.
+Ex:

+` const {name: restaurantName, openingHours: hours, categories: tags} = restaurant`

+Can assign default values when value might not be there, which is very helpful when data isn't hardcoded.
+Useful because might not know how the data will look when you get it in the real world.